 Seeds of carrot cv.
 Nantes were sown with a spacing of 10 cm between plants and 30 cm between rows in randomized complete block design (RCBD) at the experimental farm of the Department of Seed Science and Technology, Dr. Yashwant Singh Parmar University of Horticulture and Forestry, Nauni, Solan, Himachal Pradesh, India (77°11’30” East longitude and 30°52’30” North latitude) during the years 2021-22 and 2022-23.

-Result & Discussion

 Six weeks after seedling emergence, solutions of 100 ppm, 150 ppm, and 200 ppm GA3 were sprayed onto different plots before sunrise using a hand sprayer.
 These solutions were made by first preparing a 1000 ppm stock solution by dissolving 1g of GA3 in small quantity (50ml) of acetone and making the final volume to 1 litre by adding distilled water.
 Subsequently, spray solutions of 100 ppm, 150 ppm, and 200 ppm were prepared using this stock solution.
 Treatment without any GA3 application was taken as control and each treatment was replicated thrice.
 The observations recorded were as follows:

 Root length (cm)